taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 const store = Redux.createStore(reducer, []);
 ~~~~~~~~

-If you are in your own project, you can import the `createStore`:
+If you are in your own project, you can might be able to import the `createStore`:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~